ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 1.md

 "So tell me again?"
 Dain sighs, "What do you need me to do?"

 "Stay in the good graces of the Aretian Generals.
-And close to Brennan," Aaric pauses, "and your dragon... trust him."
+And close to Brennan," Aaric pauses, "and your dragon, you should trust him."

 "He's the only one I've ever been able to trust, but thank you for the insight."